 Western society often assumes that men are supposed to act one way and women another.
-Additionally, do not assume that you can tell a person's gender or gender identity by looking at them.
+Don't assume that you can tell a person's gender, gender identity, or pronouns by looking at them.

 - Did you assume that only men in your community would be interested in participating in intramural football? - Did you assume that only women will be interested in doing a craft project? - Does any aspect of your event require participants to separate into categories based on gender? - Does the registration form have a space for participants to indicate the name or nickname they would like you to use on nametags?
 Preferred gender pronouns?